Skip to content

 Sainsbury’s Bank Pet Insurance

-With Sainsbury’s Bank Pet Insurance, you can cover your Scottish Fold cat from 8 weeks old.
-You’ll be able to take out new cat cover up to your cat’s 10th birthday.
-To make sure your Scottish Fold is looked after in their senior years, take out pet insurance before their 10th birthday and renew the policy year after year.
+With Sainsbury’s Bank Pet Insurance, you can cover your Scottish Fold for their lifetime.
+Take out kitten insurance from them being just eight weeks old.
+You’ll be able to take out new cat cover up to your cat’s tenth birthday.
+To make sure your Scottish Fold is looked after in their senior years, take out cat insurance before their tenth birthday and renew the policy year after year.

 How to care for a Scottish Fold cat